tgvaughan/FORTH.jl/README.md

 Notice that unlike other forths, forth.jl echos a newline after reading each line of standard input.
-This is an unfortunate side-effect of the way that I've implemented the primitive word KEY.
+This is an unfortunate side-effect of the way that I've implemented EXPECT.
 Hopefully I'll be able to fix this in future.

 There's an example Mandelbrot Set drawing program included in the examples directory.
 To run it, you'll have to locate this directory on your system (its location depends on what OS you happen to be using and how julia is installed).
-Once found, use the "INCLUDE" word to compile its definitions.
+Once found, use the INCLUDE word to compile its definitions.
 For example, on my system I can run the example in this way:

     include /home/tim/.julia/v0.4/forth/examples/mandelbrot.4th